david-schaller/AsymmeTree/README.md

 * indel model (based on the tool 'Dawg' by Cartwright 2005)
 * heterogeneity model (constant / sitewise / number of classes; proportion of invariant sites)

+Functions for outputting the true alignment are provided for several formats incl. phylip and clustal.

+### Simulation of Genomes

+The module `genome.GenomeSimulation` provides functions that combine the simulation of phylogenetic trees and sequences.
+This way, whole genomes/proteomes can be simulated conveniently.
+The (optional) output directory contains serialized trees, fasta files and the true alignments.

-### Best Match inference
+### Best Match Inference

 Phylogenetic best matches of a gene x of species X are defined as those genes y of another species Y that share the lowest common ancestor with x in the gene tree among all genes in that species.
 In contrast, two genes are orthologs if their last common ancestor was a speciation event.
 Orthology and reciprocal best matches are closely related.

-The subpackage `asymmetree.best_matches` contains functions to compute both relations.
+The subpackage `best_matches` contains functions to compute both relations.
 If the true (observable) gene tree is known (as e.g. the case in simulations), best matches and orthologs can be computed using the module `TrueBMG`.
 If only distance data is available, best matches have to be estimated (from distance data on a set of genes).
 AsymmeTree currently implements three different methods that are described by Stadler et al. (2020).

-### Supertree computation
+### Supertree Computation

 Implementation of the BuildST algorithm described by Deng & Fernández-Baca (2016) to compute a supertree from a given list of tree based on the leaf labels.
 The algorithm uses the dynamic graph data structure described by Holm, de Lichtenberg and Thorup in 2001 (HDT algorithm).
+Subpackages:
-* `asymmetree.tools.BuildST`
+* `tools.BuildST`
-* `asymmetree.tools.hdtgraph.DynamicGraph`
+* `tools.hdtgraph.DynamicGraph`

-### Cograph editing and ParaPhylo
+### Cograph Editing and ParaPhylo

-The subpackages `asymmetree.cograph` and `asymmetree.paraphylo` contain heuristics for cograph editing and a method to compute rooted species tree from orthology/paralogy relations.
+The subpackages `cograph` and `paraphylo` contain heuristics for cograph editing and a method to compute rooted species tree from orthology/paralogy relations.
 The latter is a reimplementation of [ParaPhylo](http://pacosy.informatik.uni-leipzig.de/208-0-ParaPhylo.html) which uses heuristics for the NP-hard steps instead of exact ILP solutions.

-## Citation and references
+## Citation and References

 If you use AsymmeTree in your project or code from it, please cite:

 * **Stadler, P. F., Geiß, M., Schaller, D., López Sánchez, A., González Laffitte, M., Valdivia, D., Hellmuth, M., and Hernández Rosales, M. (2019) From Best Hits to Best Matches.
 Submitted to Algorithms for Molecular Biology.**

 For references to concepts and algorithms that were implemented please see the [manual](https://github.com/david-schaller/AsymmeTree/blob/master/manual/AsymmeTreeManual.pdf).

+Please report any bugs and questions in the [Issues](https://github.com/david-schaller/AsymmeTree/issues) section.
+Also, feel free to make suggestions for improvement and/or new functionalities.